biggie-boss/LoreRim/README.md

 ### Difficulty Changes

 - Silver once again burns vampires/werewolves/liches even if you have gauntlets on.
-People were saying "oh it doesn't make sense because you can have silver armor/jewelry on.
+People were saying "oh it doesn't make sense because you can have silver armor on.
 That's true.
-So now silver armor and jewelry burns you too :)
+So now silver armor burns you too!
+I didn't do Jewelry because because so many mages circlets re-use silver templates.
 - Added separator tab with optional mods/configs/plugins to make gameplay easier (fully modular, activate whatever you'd like)
 - Taunting ACTUALLY matters now.
 Both player and NPC taunting increased to 30 seconds but reduced magnitude to 10%.
 However, you get an increase to spells too.
 - Afflicted are buffed.